Jonathan Shafer

 Jonathan Shafer (born June 17, 2005) is an American professional stock car racing driver.
-He competes part-time in the ARCA Menards Series, driving the No. 15/55 Toyota Camrys for Venturini Motorsports, and full-time in the CARS Late Model Stock Tour, driving the No. 91 Toyota Camry for Lee Pulliam Motorsports.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 30 Toyota Tundra for On Point Motorsports.
+He is the son of former driver Todd Shafer.

 Racing career

 Early career

 Shafer would start driving at five years old, racing in quarter midgets.
 He would race in them for several years, getting wins and championships.
 In 2017, at the age of twelve, he would drive in the Champion Racing Association for two years.
 When he turned fourteen, he would drive micro sprints in the POWRi Midget Racing for Keith Kunz Motorsports, and continue to run late model races.

 CARS Late Model Stock Tour

-He joined the CARS Late Model Stock Tour in 2020 for Nelson Motorsports, running all but one race that season, earning four top tens and one top-five, ranking ninth in the final standings.
-He would sign with Lee Pulliam Motorsports to run a full-time schedule in 2021, getting six top tens and four top fives, finishing seventh in points.
+Shafer joined the CARS Late Model Stock Tour in 2020 for Nelson Motorsports, running all but one race that season, earning four top-tens and one top-five, ranking ninth in the final standings.
+He would sign with Lee Pulliam Motorsports to run a full-time schedule in 2021, getting six top-tens and four top-fives, finishing seventh in points.